How to Build a Luxury DTC Brand with Last Crumb CEO Matt Jung

 Hi, I'm Kennan!

 Thank you for reading this.
-My life has been a journey full of ups & downs & I’m grateful to be here.
+My life has been a journey full of ups & downs and I’m grateful to be here.

-I grew up in Portland, Oregon & found school extremely boring.
-I slept through every class because of this.
-If I'm being real, no one expected me to go anywhere (I ranked top 200 in NA out of 10M+ in League of Legends though).
+I grew up finding school extremely boring & slept through most of my classes.
+If I'm being real, no one thought I'd go anywhere (was Top 200 North America out of 100M+ players in League of Legends though).

-This all changed when I was 18.
-I had a big wakeup call & had to start supporting myself.
+Everything changed when I was 18: I had a big wakeup call & had to start supporting myself.

-Our Tier 1 Investors helped us hire a Tier 1 Engineering Team (results in best product).
+Our Tier 1 Investors helped us hire a Tier 1 Engineering Team (results in Tier 1 Products).

 Peter Thiel's Founders Fund & execs of frontier AI labs like OpenAI, Cognition, & Pika.